mdn/content/files/en-us/web/api/mouseevent/buttons/index.md

 For example, if the secondary (`2`) and auxiliary (`4`) buttons are pressed simultaneously, the value is `6` (i.e., `2 + 4`).

 > **Note:** Do not confuse this property with the {{domxref("MouseEvent.button")}} property.
-> The {{domxref("MouseEvent.buttons")}} property indicates the state of buttons pressed during any kind of mouse event,
+> The `MouseEvent.buttons` property indicates the state of buttons pressed during any kind of mouse event,
 > while the {{domxref("MouseEvent.button")}} property only guarantees the correct value for mouse events caused by pressing or releasing one or multiple buttons.

 ## Value